No. 4 Penn State stays on playoff track with narrow 26-25 win over Minnesota

 Nick Singleton's 12-yard touchdown run with 3:43 left in the third quarter gave the Nittany Lions their first lead at 23-22.

-Max Brosmer, who had his streak of 207 passes without an interception ended when he was picked off by Dominic DeLuca to set up a second-quarter field goal, lost a fumble on the first play of the fourth quarter to set up Penn State for another kick by Ryan Barker.
+Max Brosmer, who had his streak of 206 passes without an interception end when he was picked off by Dominic DeLuca, lost a fumble on the first play of the fourth quarter to set up Penn State for another kick by Ryan Barker.

-With Penn State's Riley Thompson punting from the back of the end zone, Derik LeCaptain deflected the ball that died at the 21.
-The Gophers dialed up a double reverse pass on the next play, with a pitch to Darius Taylor, who tossed it to Jackson and back to Brosmer for a wide-open TD pass to tight end Jameson Geers with 1:03 left in the first half.
+With Penn State's Riley Thompson punting from the back of the end zone, Derik LeCaptain deflected the ball that died at the Nittany Lions' 21.
+The Gophers dialed up a double-reverse pass on the next play, with a pitch to Darius Taylor who tossed it to Jackson and back to Brosmer for a wide-open TD pass to tight end Jameson Geers with 1:03 left in the first half.

 Penn State trailed 10-0 until Allar found an uncovered Omari Evans for a 45-yard touchdown pass with 10:48 left in the second quarter.
 The Nittany Lions kicked a field goal on their next drive to tie the game at 10.